-Man accused of killing ex-councilman makes court appearance
+Man Accused of Killing Ex-Councilman Makes Court Appearance

 A judge has entered a not guilty plea for a man charged with murder in the slaying of a former northern Indiana city councilman.
-Elkhart Circuit Court Judge Michael Christofeno also appointed a public defender to represent 22-year-old Cody Garman of Elkhart during the defendant's initial court appearance Thursday.
+This photo provided by the Elkhart County Sheriff's Department shows Cody Garman.

 Add your comments below